helenclx/leilukin-site/src/pages/about.md

 {{ sitemeta.siteName }} is a literal queer-coded website (as in, this website is coded by a queer person) that serves as a personal hub for my interests and self-expression, as well as my own corner on the internet outside social media platforms.

 On this site, you can find various stuff I have created or curated.
+Furthermore, as I am working as a professional web developer, this website serves as a hobby project for me to practice and experiment web development.

 This website is mostly safe for work, but since I am an adult, I made my website with an adult audience in mind.
 I add content warnings for not safe for work and adult content.